UPDATED: 9 Questions (and Answers) about Property Reassessment in Delaware

 1. What is the status of the “county track” of the Delawareans for Educational Opportunity v.
 Carney?

-As of February 1, 2021, New Castle County has agreed to conduct a reassessment of properties by July 2023.
+Previously, on February 1, 2021, New Castle County has agreed to conduct a reassessment of properties by July 2023.
 If completed, this would be the first time in 40 years that a reassessment of property for tax purposes would take place in New Castle County.
 While this is a step in the right direction, much is to be decided like who will conduct the reassessment and who will cover the cost.
 Governor Carney did not include money for reassessment in his budget proposal for next year.
 New Castle County sent out a request for proposals and hopes to decide on a vendor by end of May.
-Kent and Sussex counties have yet to announce a settlement in the lawsuit.
+Sussex County has yet to announce a settlement in the lawsuit.

 2. What case is being made in the lawsuit about property reassessment in Delaware?